jameshughes89/cs101/site/assignments/zombies/zombies.rst

 setting the city's infection status accordingly.

-The motivation for making a copy and not just modifying the current city's infection status value is to make our data *stateless*.
-By doing so, it helps eliminate many potential problems within your programs.
+The motivation for making a copy and not just modifying the current city's infection status value is to make our data *immutable*.
+By doing so, it keeps things easier to reason about and helps eliminate many potential problems within your programs.

 Part 6 --- How Many Cities are Infected